Render of the Forto mid-rise at 190 Beechwood Avenue.

 The Project

 Henry Properties is building a nine-storey, 83-unit Class A rental building at 190 Beechwood Avenue.
-The site is already owned.
 The brick-clad mid-rise replaces a former auto shop, designed for efficient construction: standardized layouts, ground-floor retail, and direct access to Ottawa's core.
-Construction begins Q1 2027.
+Construction begins Q4 2026.

 • 83rental units